Impedyme BLDC Motor

 Purpose of the Simulation

-• Demonstrate precise speed control using PWM techniques.
+• Demonstrate real-time speed regulation using microcontroller-driven PWM.

-• Optimize motor efficiency through intelligent modulation strategies.
+• Optimize Brushless DC motor efficiency using advanced switching strategies.

 Key Features

-PWM-based modulation enables fine-tuned control of motor speed without excessive power dissipation. ➡️ HIL/PHIL Benefit: Real-time speed control testing under different load conditions.
+➡️ HIL/PHIL Benefit: Real-time speed control testing under varying load conditions.

-Supports both Hall-effect sensor-based commutation and sensorless back-EMF detection. ➡️ HIL/PHIL Benefit: Enables validation of commutation algorithms before hardware implementation.
+Supports both Hall-effect sensor-based and sensorless back-EMF commutation.

 Simulation Objectives